Norton Rose Fulbright Australia

 Natasha Toholka is a financial services, restructuring and insolvency lawyer based in Melbourne.
-Natasha also advises clients operating in the technology and innovation sector.
+She also advises clients operating in the technology and innovation sector.

-Natasha has nearly 20 years' experience working closely with financiers and insolvency practitioners.
-She advises clients on all aspects of banking and finance litigation, security enforcement, insolvency (reconstructions, workouts, formal appointments and cross-border), general commercial disputes, disciplinary proceedings and regulatory investigations.
+Natasha advises clients on all aspects of banking and finance litigation, security enforcement, insolvency (reconstructions, workouts, formal appointments and cross-border matters), general commercial disputes, disciplinary proceedings and regulatory investigations.

-- Insolvency Education Program (University of Southern Queensland) 2004
+- Insolvency Education Program, University of Southern Queensland, (ARITA Advanced Certification)

 - High Court of Australia 2000

 - Lenders – acting in proceedings before all superior Victorian and Federal courts on behalf of lenders (including priority disputes, penalty proceedings, obtaining injunctive relief and freezing orders).

 - External administrators/trustees – all matters in the external administration life cycle including applications for directions, relief from personal liability, extension of convening periods/moratoria, bringing and defending sale at undervalue, breach of duty and voidable transaction claims, application of UNCITRAL Model Law on cross-border insolvency.
 Examples include the voluntary administrations of Roger David and Aussie Farmers Direct, the liquidations of Timbercorp Securities Limited and the HRL Group, the receivership of the Great Southern Group and acting for the Official Trustee in Bankruptcy in the High Court of Australia.

 - Corporate groups – providing structuring and restructuring advice in respect of corporate groups, including Australian Stock Exchange listed entities and an AIM listed entity (UK).